domschl/torch-poet/README.md

 Training and generation can either happen on Google Colab or on a standard local or remote jupyter instance.

+## Structure

+### 1. Books from Project Gutenberg

+The notebook searches the Project Gutenberg library for books of given authors, languages and/or keywords.
+A list of matching books is compiled, downloaded, and prepared for the training pipeline.
+On local jupyter installations downloads from Project Gutenberg are cached locally, for Colab Notebooks, the notebook will ask to authorize a connection to the user's Google Drive.
+The Google Drive connection is used to 1. cache downloaded text documents and to 2. store training snapshots.
+All activity is only within the `Colab Notebooks/<project name>` path.
+The project name is defined at the beginning of the notebook and serves to differentiate between different training configurations and datasets.

+### 2. Training pipeline

+The selected book library is then converted into a Torch `Dataset` that resides on the gpu (if available) and is fed into the model using torch `DataLoader`.

+### 3. Training

+The model can be configured for an arbitrary number of LSTM layers.
+By default, every 3 minutes, training statistics are shown and a training snapshot is generated, and every 10 minutes (as soon as loss is below 1.5), sample text is generated.

+Training can be interrupted at any point, and on restart, the last available snapshot is automatically loaded and training is continued.
+This is especially handy for Colab sessions which can be interrupted at any time.
+Snapshots of Colab trainings reside on the user's Google Drive and are thus persistent over session resets.

+### 4. Generation of Text and 'Dialog'

+At any point, training can be interrupted, and the snapshot that yielded highest precision can be loaded for text generation.

 ### Run notebook in Google Colab

 <a href="https://colab.research.google.com/github/domschl/torch-poet/blob/master/torch_poet.ipynb"><img src="https://www.tensorflow.org/images/colab_logo_32px.png" height="12" width="12" /> Run notebook in Google Colab</a>